 Pain is not the only result of striking pressure points.
 There are many, like brain dysfunction that can occur depending on the pressure points being used.

 These dysfunctions include, paralysis, unconsciousness and even death.
 You can learn more about which pressure point does what from my book Kyusho Pressure Point Anatomy.

 Question!
 Do you have a favorite pressure point to strike to cause pain?
 Leave me a comment, I would love to hear about your experiences!
 And if you have a moment please take a look at the Encyclopedia of Kyusho Jitsu!

 What makes a pressure point painful? #kyusho #pressurepoints #martialarts

-If you click on the "Red Bell" in the bottom right hand corner of your web browser it will subscribe you to any new posts I make here at the Kyusho Jitsu World Alliance Blog.
+If you click on the "Red Bell" in the bottom left hand corner of your web browser it will subscribe you to any new posts I make here at the Kyusho Jitsu World Alliance Blog.

 This will cause a notification to be sent you your browser!

 When you share our content with your like minded friends on Social Media it helps us in many ways!
 For one it helps promote the fastest growing Kyusho organization today, the Kyusho Jitsu World Alliance.

 This helps me to offer you some awesome and free content!
 Grab a copy of my Kyusho Essential Chart FREE!